-ImageQuest - https://multcolib.org/resource/imagequest: ImageQuest is a library resource created by the Encyclopædia Britannica with millions of images that you can use for non-commercial purposes.
-There is a photo for just about any subect you can think of.
-The collection includes photos and clip art, and even allows you to sort results by shape (horizontal or vertical rectangle, or square).
-Information is provided for each image about the creator and rights.
+ImageQuest - https://multcolib.org/resource/imagequest: ImageQuest is a library resource created by the Encyclopædia Britannica.
+It has millions of images that you can use for non-commercial purposes.
+The collection includes photos and clip art, and it allows you to sort results by shape (horizontal or vertical rectangle, or square).
+Information about creator and rights is provided for each image.

-Pixabay - https://pixabay.com/en/ offers over 1/5 million royalty free stock photos and videos.
+Pixabay - https://pixabay.com/en/: Pixabay offers over 1.7 million royalty free stock photos and videos.

 Are websites not your thing?
 Do you prefer books?
-Well, the library still has plenty of those.
-We have many books of illustrations and prints on all sorts of topics, most of them royalty-free.
+The library has many books of illustrations and prints you can use, on all sorts of topics.
 To find them, just do a subject search in the library catalog for “clip art.”
-You’ll find books with images of Victorian women’s fashion, birds, children’s book illustrations, fairies, and much more, many of them including CD-ROMs with computer files of all the images in the book.
-At the end of this blog post is a book list showing examples of the types of clip art books that the library owns.
+You’ll find books with images of Victorian women’s fashion, birds, children’s book illustrations, fairies and much more.
+At the end of this post is a book list showing examples of the types of clip art books that the library owns.

-If you still have trouble finding the images that you want, or if you have more questions about any of this, you know what to do: Ask a Librarian!
+If you have trouble finding the images that you want, or if you have more questions about any of this, ask us for help!
 We’ll be happy to talk more about it.

 Images included in this post: